farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/branch-and-bound-optimisation/branch-and-bound/linear-rao.md

 ### Overview

 The Linear RAO optimizes the Range Actions (for now, only PSTs) according to a configurable objective function (e.g. maximization of the minimum margin).
 The solving algorithm approximates the impact of the Remedial Actions on the network flows with linear sensitivity coefficients.
-It therefore solves linear optimisation problems to find the optimal application of the Remedial Actions.
+It therefore solves [linear optimisation problems](/docs/engine/ra-optimisation/branch-and-bound/linear-optimisation-problem) to find the optimal application of the Remedial Actions.
 Moreover, it can iterate over several reference points in order to mitigate the linear approximation inherent to its optimisation problems.

+In particular, the Linear RAO module is called in the [Search Tree RAO module](/docs/engine/ra-optimisation/branch-and-bound/search-tree-rao).

 ### Inputs